COVID-19 likely came from a lab, US committee finds

 Many researchers believe the virus had a zoonotic origin – spreading from animals to humans – and may have been transmitted at a wet market in Wuhan.

-The US Department of Energy assessed with “low confidence” in an intelligence report last year that the virus most likely escaped from a lab.
+However, the US Department of Energy assessed with “low confidence” in an intelligence report last year that the virus most likely escaped from a lab.

-The assertion echoed that of the Federal Bureau of Investigation (FBI), which said in 2021 with “moderate confidence” that the virus probably spread after a laboratory mishap.
+The department’s finding echoed that of the Federal Bureau of Investigation (FBI), which said in 2021 with “moderate confidence” that the virus probably spread after a laboratory mishap.

 The House committee was convinced by the lab leak theory after meeting 25 times over the past two years, conducting more than 30 transcribed interviews and reviewing more than a million pages of documents.

-As part of that investigation, members of the Republican-controlled congressional panel held two days of interviews with Anthony Fauci, who became the subject of conspiracy theories about the pandemic’s origins.
+As part of that investigation, members of the Republican-controlled congressional panel held two days of interviews with Anthony Fauci, the government scientist who led public health messaging in the early days of the pandemic before becoming the subject of conspiracy theories about the virus’ origins.

 Republicans have accused Fauci, who retired in December 2022 after 54 years at the NIH, of being responsible for causing the worst pandemic in a century by approving funding for Chinese scientists they believe manufactured SARS-CoV-2, the virus that causes COVID-19.

-Fauci, who regularly clashed with US President-elect Donald Trump during his first term, has faced accusations of suppressing the theory that COVID-19 originated from a lab leak in China.
+Fauci, who regularly clashed with US President-elect Donald Trump during his first term, has also faced accusations of suppressing the theory that COVID-19 originated from a lab leak in China.

 The 83-year-old immunologist, who now lives with security protection due to death threats against his family, told the panel at a public hearing in June that it would have been “molecularly impossible” for the bat viruses studied at the Wuhan lab to turn into the virus that caused the pandemic.